 There are of course exceptions to bathing our hedgehog twice a month, as on some rare occasions he’s managed to get too much poop dried on his feet.
 So we’ve decided to give him an interim foot wash to get the poop off, as we don’t want too much-dried poop to cause him any injuries especially when he’s running on his running wheel.

 We’re looking at putting in something to act as an island in his bath box, so he can climb onto it and then climb off.
 The idea behind this to give him some reassurance he can climb out of the water and hopefully, he’ll enjoy dipping in and out of the water.
 We haven’t decided what to put in yet and don’t want to put in anything that’s going to cause harm or might be too slippy.

-How often do you have to clean an African Pygmy Hedgehog?
+How often do you have to clean a hedgehog?
 Cleaning a hedgehog usually involves bathing them at least twice a month on the proviso their cage is kept clean.
 A clean cage keeps the poop and pee from ending up on the hedgehog, causing them to smell.

-Are African Pygmy Hedgehogs hard to maintain?
-Pygmy hedgehogs are one of the easiest pets to maintain and establishing simple routines, looking after a pet hedgehog isn’t too difficult.
+Are hedgehogs hard to maintain?
+Hedgehogs are one of the easiest pets to maintain and establishing simple routines, looking after a pet hedgehog isn’t too difficult.